almsam/OSPREY/logs/Open-Cycle-Logs.md

 | 8         | Minami   | 57                  | 58           | 60            |                     |                           |
 | 8         | Estella  | 56                  | 59           | 55            | over 3              | yes                       |

+- Backlog:

+- Writeup: ` Android UI works so far, lets see if we can get independent UI for IOS & android & web app for future - in addition Estella will begin functionality for the app `

 #### Iteration 9

 - dates: [14/8/2025] to [24/8/2025] (1.5 weeks)